XoidFN-Dev/SceneryFN/README.md

-# SceneryFN
+# What is SceneryFN?

-This is a windows software that allows you to summon unreleased props and devices in Fortnite creative mode!
+SceneryFN is a windows software that allows you to summon unreleased props and devices in Fortnite creative mode!

 # How do I summon unreleased props and device in Fortnite creative mode?